vinayakv161/vinayakv161.github.io/_pages/blog2.md

   - /blog2.md
 ---

-Epigenetics: All is not in the DNA.
+Your DNA is a library, not a book.
 =========